Detecting and diagnosing prior and likelihood sensitivity with power-scaling: Details of the approach

 \subsubsection{Diagnostic threshold}

 We consider \(D_{\cjs} \geq 0.05\) to be a reasonable indication of sensitivity.
-For a normal distribution, this corresponds to the mean differing by more than approximately 0.3 standard deviations, or the standard deviation differing by a factor greater than approximately 0.3, when the power-scaling \(\alpha\) is changed by a factor of two.
-This distance is shown in Figure~\ref{fig:threshold-example}.
+Distance metrics (and corresponding sensitivity diagnostics) can be calibrated and transformed with respect to perturbing a known distribution, such as a standard normal~\citep[e.g.][]{roosSensitivityAnalysisBayesian2015}.
+While we do not transform the value of \(D_{\cjs}\) in such a way, a comparison with the normal distribution can aid interpretation: For a standard normal, a \(D_{\cjs}\) of 0.05 corresponds to the mean being shifted by more than approximately 0.3 standard deviations, or the standard deviation differing by a factor greater than approximately 0.3, when the power-scaling \(\alpha\) is changed by a factor of two.
+A graphical depiction of this distance is shown in Figure~\ref{fig:threshold-example} in Appendix~\ref{sec:threshold-appendix}.
 However, depending on how concerned a modeller is with sensitivity, this threshold can be adapted to reflect what constitutes a meaningful change in the specific model.

 \FloatBarrier